kegel-exercises-for-men-body.jpeg

 Kegel exercises are recommended before and after treatment to strengthen these muscles and help control urine flow.

-Kegel exercises are easy and convenient to do, as they only take a few minutes per day.
+Kegel exercises are easy and convenient, as they only take a few minutes daily.
 They can be an effective way to control incontinence without medication or surgery.
-Some men report a reduction in urine leakage and an improvement in urine control, which can have a positive impact on their quality of life and self-esteem.
+Some men report a reduction in urine leakage and an improvement in urine control, which can positively impact their quality of life and self-esteem.

 How To Do Kegel Exercises